The following is an update on the status of the Fortuna FLNG project ("the Project"), Equatorial Guinea.

 Fortuna, Equatorial Guinea

 The Fortuna FLNG development will be Africa’s first deepwater independent FLNG project.
-The project entered FEED in July 2015 and FID is expected during 2H 2017 with the first production forecast for 2020.
+The project entered FEED in July 2015 and FID is expected once the financing solution has finalised with the first production forecast for 2021.
 The field is expected to produce 2.2mmtpa and Ophir currently has an 80% working interest.

 - Fortuna-2 DST flowed gas to surface at a constrained rate of 60 MMscfd, exceeding expectations.
 The implied unconstrained rate was 180 MMscfd which will reduce the number of development wells required

 - Gas fiscal terms agreed with the Government of Equatorial Guinea

 - Ophir and OneLNG agreed to form a Joint Operating Company ("JOC") to facilitate the financing, construction, development and operation of the integrated Fortuna project and, from Final Investment Decision ("FID"), the JOC will own Ophir's share of the Block R licence and the Gandria FLNG vessel

 - Expected plateau production rate of 330 MMscfd

 - Close out the debt facility to enable FID